 Finland has always been remarkable for peculiar architecture and distinctive approach to building construction.
 Unlike the majority of European countries, in Finland you will find no historic center with carefully preserved medieval constructions.
 Nonetheless, say, Helsinki will strike you right away by its very individual rigorous and austere architecture.
-One of such iconic buildings, which was once home to the Finnish literature society and the first Finnish newspaper Suometar, will house a 5-star Hotel St. George in the beginning of 2018.
+One of such iconic buildings, which was once home to the Finnish literature society and the first Finnish newspaper Suometar, will house a 5-star Hotel St. George (a member of Design Hotels) in the beginning of 2018.
 The hotel will take you back to the 19th century: it was then that influenced by the Russian and Swedish architecture the first Empire style buildings appeared in Finland, majestic and sublime.
 The Empire style was succeeded by Art Nouveau, which has formed our current impression of Finland.

 The new boutique hotel will be situated in a historic building designed by a famous Finnish architect Onni Tarjanne, one of whose oeuvres is also the Finnish National Theatre.
 The location of the hotel is advantageous as well: it is right in the heart of old Helsinki just one block away from popular Hotel Torni.